Zennoon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule: The script uses arithmetic expansion to perform integer division.
 The POWER and DIVIDE variables don't need the parameter expansion symbol ($) within an expression.

 10-love_exponent_breath: The script uses arithmetic expansion to calculate the result.
 The LOVE and BREATH variables don't need the parameter expansion symbol ($) within an expression.

+11-binary_to_decimal: The script uses arithmetic expansion with the form base#number to convert the number to decimal